dozjs/doz/documentation/index.md

 **Since 1.3.4**

-Doz provide a method called `toStyle` that allows you to transform an object to inline style string.
+Doz provides a method called `toStyle` that allows you to transform an object to inline style string.

 ```javascript